gregkurka/food-celebrator-capstone/README.md

 - To run the front-end in development (optional): You can serve the front-end separately by navigating to the client directory and running the dev server (for example, npm run dev if using Vite or Create React App).
 Ensure that FRONTEND_URL is set so the backend accepts requests from the dev server origin.

-1. Start the Application: Once everything is configured, you can start the Node.js server.
+-Start the Application: Once everything is configured, you can start the Node.js server.

-For development, it’s recommended to use nodemon for auto-reloading:
+-For development, it’s recommended to use nodemon for auto-reloading:
 npm run dev

 -  This will launch the Express server on port 3000 by default (or the port set in your PORT env variable).
 The server will also serve the client from the client/dist directory.
 Leave this running and proceed to open the app in your browser.

-For production or without nodemon:
+-For production or without nodemon:
 npm start

 -  This runs the server using Node (without file watching).
 Make sure to build the client before this if you made changes to front-end code.

-1. Verify Setup: Open your web browser and navigate to http://localhost:3000 (or the custom port you set) to access Food Celebrator.
+- Verify Setup: Open your web browser and navigate to http://localhost:3000 (or the custom port you set) to access Food Celebrator.
 You should see the home page of the application.
 From here, you can register a new account or use one of the seeded test accounts to log in.
 After logging in, try uploading an image and adding a caption to verify that everything is working.
 If the image upload succeeds and the image is of food, it will appear in the feed.
 You can also test liking and commenting features.

 ## Running the Project